-This year’s recipients will be involved in a range of development programmes.
-During the summer local people will be assisting in orphanages, healthcare work, teaching, supporting women’s development and carrying out community projects.
-Their endeavours will see them provide much needed support in a number of countries including the Philippines, Jamaica, Uganda, Ethiopia, Peru, Indonesia, Sierra Leone, South Africa, Romania, Chile, Zambia, Tanzania and Nepal.
+This year’s recipients will be involved in a range of development programmes such as assisting in orphanages, delivering food packages, youth work, building projects, community campaigns, supporting women’s development, healthcare and creative education programmes.
+Their endeavours will see them provide much needed support in a number of countries throughout the World including Kenya, Argentina, Rwanda, Maldives, South Africa, Romania, Bangladesh, Malawi and Myanmar.

-The presentation event was attended by representatives from each of the organisations receiving grant awards, along with representatives from the Fisher Foundation and the Fermanagh Trust which administers the Foundation.
-The organisations and volunteers were commended by the Foundation for the commitment, dedication and the wide range of worthwhile, innovative projects which will all no doubt make a major contribution.
+The presentation event took place as part of Philanthropy Fortnight highlighting local philanthropy going global.
+The organisations and volunteers were commended by the Foundation and the Fermanagh Trust who administer the fund, for the commitment, dedication and the wide range of worthwhile, innovative projects which will all no doubt make a major contribution.

-Over 400 volunteers from Fermanagh have volunteered overseas with support from the Foundation towards their travel and other costs.
-These grants have made a significant contribution to these volunteers and their endeavours, helping change the lives of people and communities in developing countries across the world.
-The volunteers have carried out invaluable work supporting and implementing projects including health projects, physical disability programmes, help for women and children, house building and a range of education initiatives.
-The outcomes have been truly significant and have also contributed towards the personal development of the volunteers themselves, especially the young volunteers.
+Over 450 volunteers from Fermanagh have volunteered overseas with support from the Foundation towards their travel and other costs.
+These grants have made a significant contribution to these volunteers and their endeavours, helping change the lives of people and communities in developing countries across the world and also contributing towards the personal development of the volunteers themselves.